Exercise EncyclopediaExercises

 Recommended Sets and Reps

-• Beginners: 3 sets of 6–8 reps
+Beginners: 3 sets of 6–8 reps

-• Intermediate: 4 sets of 8–10 reps
+Intermediate: 4 sets of 8–10 reps

-Step-by-Step Guide to Box Jumps
+Step-by-Step Guide to Perform Box Jumps

-Choose a box height you’re comfortable with (12–24 inches for beginners).
-Ensure it’s stable and placed on a non-slip surface.
+1. Set Up Your Box: Choose a height appropriate for your level (12–24 inches for beginners).
+Ensure it’s sturdy and stable on a non-slip surface.

 Box Jump Variations

-Pro Tips & Safety Recommendations
+Pro Tips and Safety Recommendations

 Final Thoughts